BlazeDrake/startup/notes.md

 * pop	Remove an item from the end of the array	x = a.pop()
 * slice	Return a sub-array	a.slice(1,-1)
 * sort	Run a function to sort an array in place	a.sort((a,b) => b-a)
+  * The function sorts by if it's negative, it goes earlier.
+Positive goes later.
 * values	Creates an iterator for use with a for of loop	for (i of a.values()) {...}
 * find	Find the first item satisfied by a test function	a.find(i => i < 2)
 * forEach	Run a function on each array item	a.forEach(console.log)